Notification Service Website - The Companies

 they are able to meet all ten of the risk-lowering selection criteria

 In this example, Kimco currently has four preferred stocks trading, one

 of which (KIM-H, seen in bold font) is CDx3-compliant.

-that were originally issued by one company but have since been acquired
+were originally issued by one company but have since been acquired by a

 Preferred stocks originally issued by Countrywide and Merrill Lynch are

 listed under Bank of America since BAC acquired CFC and MER during the